fenago/puppet-course/quickstart/md/Lab_10.md

 Lab 10.
 Puppet Master and Agent
 --------------------------------

 In this lab, we will install Puppet server and agent on Ubuntu 20.04 server.
+We will setup both master and agent on the same node in this lab.
+Setup can be done on multiple machines using same steps.

 Getting Started